Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-3-0-m2.md

 - In mobile, the tethering configuration has been added.
 - In mobile and TV, the VPN service to build up a VPN client has been added.
 - In mobile and wearable, an additional connection type has been added to handle a gadget connection.
-- In mobile and TV, the IPC of the wifi direct manager has been changed from socket to d-bus.
+- In mobile and TV, the IPC of the wifi direct manager has been changed from socket to D-Bus.
 - In mobile and wearable, the privilege for the `wifi_ap_create()` function has been removed.
 - In mobile and TV, an API for wifi-direct peer signal strength has been added.
 - In mobile and TV, APIs for connection to get/set cellular pdn type have been added.